Claude Code Plugins

 • Evaluation: inspect-ai only (via scaffold-inspect subagent)

-Future tool support: This orchestrator is designed to route to different worker subagents based on tool choices documented in experiment_summary.md.
+Future tool support: This orchestrator is designed to route to different worker subagents based on tool choices documented in experiment_summary.yaml.
 Future iterations may support additional frameworks.

 Workflow